I have 20 Self Sufficient Living Tips that will help you become less reliant on stores, government, and more.

 Make Laundry detergent- This one is a money saver and cuts down on needing to buy bottles of detergent week after week as most homemade recipes cost less than $20 and last a year.
 Related- Homemade Laundry Detergent with Essential Oils

 Harvest seeds- Besides learning to garden, harvesting seeds is another way to save money and be self-reliant.
-Gather the seeds from
+Gather the seeds from your heirloom plants to save for next year’s garden.

 Learn first aid and cpr- Always good skills for anyone to learn, but if you are working towards self-sufficiency as a lifestyle these are absolutely necessary.
 Related- Plants to Grow for Salve Making